CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/OreDict.md

 # Ore Dictionary Entries

 If you want to refer to all entries that share the same oreDictionary entry, you can use its oreDictionary tag in recipes.
-An ore dictionary entry is an IOreDictEntry object and its class can be [imported](/AdvancedFunctions/Import) using `import crafttweaker.oreDict.IOredictEntry;` if needed.
+An ore dictionary entry is an IOreDictEntry object and its class can be [imported](/AdvancedFunctions/Import) using `import crafttweaker.oreDict.IOreDictEntry;` if needed.
 There also is a second class which you won't need as often called IOreDict (`import crafttweaker.oreDict.IOreDict`).
 This class is the whole OreDictionary and can be used to retrieve oreDictEntries.

 Think of the oreDictionary as a lexicon: